LisaSchneider99/FollowMate/README.md

 # FollowMate
-Software for a robot that can follow people using foot braclet
+Software for a robot that can follow people using foot bracelet

 ## Table of Contents
 1. [General Info](#general-info)